Korean Drama Review by Jill, USA (No End Spoilers)

 Garden possesses this quality in spades!

-The show also breaks down prior taboos by utilizing gender
+The show also breaks down prior taboos by utilizing

-showcasing a young musician-composer gay male character
+convention by showcasing a young musician-composer gay

-named Taesun (Lee Jong Suk of I Hear
+male character named Taesun (Lee Jong Suk of I Hear

-Your Voice) who secretly has the hots for Joo
+Your Voice) who secretly has the hots for

-Sang Hyun, also of I Hear
+Yoon Sang Hyun, also of I Hear

 Your Voice).
 Oska is mesmerized by Taesun's